 Therefore, the business must charge VAT on its fees or sales to its customers once registered.
 When you come to charge VAT on your invoices, this applies from the date of your registration for VAT.
 The current standard rate of VAT is 20%.

-Example of charging VAT
+UK VAT registration -example of charging VAT

 5 days @ £400

 VAT @ 20%

 | || || |